Orange-OpenSource/hasplayer.js/README.md

 ### Build / Run

-1. Change directories to the build folder
-    * cd build/
-2. Install all Node Modules defined in package.json
-    * npm install
-3. Run build task
-    * grunt build
+npm build
-4. You can also check for other available targter by running:
-    * grunt help

 The build task can be configured in order to select supported protocol(s) and to integrate or not EME support.
 For exemple:
-    * grunt build -protocol mss -no-protection ( = mss support only, no EME support)
+    * npm build -protocol mss -no-protection ( = mss support only, no EME support)

 ## Demo